wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 7. General plugin settings preview.

 == Changelog ==

+= 1.3.8 =
+* Fixed a bug where multiple colums didnt work correctly.

 = 1.3.7 =
 * Fixed a bug where product links didn't show when adding more than one product link on a page.